JediXL/JediXL.github.io/content/people.md

 ## Dr. Liu Jiadi

 > Dr. Liu Jiadi focuses on multi-agent symbiosis.
-He's been focused on edge cloud computing for years, his current research is mainly about edge intelligence, software engineering, and Human-AI collaboration.
-He used to work as a product director, coder, and project manager for agencies and still trying to be a "Stylebender".
+He’s been focused on edge cloud computing for years, his current research is mainly about edge intelligence, software engineering, and Human-AI collaboration.
+He worked as a product director, coder, and project manager and now is trying to be a “Stylebender”.